Mukopaje/officedocs/docs/source/expenses.rst

 Expenses
 ========
 .. meta::
-   :description: Workice CRM makes it easy to keep track of your spending.
+   :description: CRM makes it easy to keep track of your spending.
 This article shows you how to add an Expense, as well as set up recurring Expenses and even re-categorizing them.
    :keywords: projects,invoices,freelancer,deals,leads,crm,estimates,tickets,subscriptions,tasks,contacts,contracts,creditnotes,freelancer office,codecanyon

 Track all of your lunch meetings or training materials, and other miscellaneous expenses in the Expenses section, and instantly bill clients.